-If you have power door locks, you can program your vehicle to have a delayed locking of the doors.
+If you have power door locks, you can program your vehicle to delay the locking of the doors.
 This lets you or your passengers exit the vehicle after you've pressed the power door lock switch.
-All of the doors will lock once everyone has gotten out of the vehicle and closed their doors.
+All of the doors will lock once everyone has gotten out of the vehicle and the doors are closed.

-When the power door lock switch is pressed, a chime will sound three times, indicating that the Last Door Closed Locking feature has been activated.
-Pressing the LOCK switch again will lock the doors immediately.
-Pressing the UNLOCK switch will cancel a previously requested Last Door Closed Locking.
+When the power door lock switch is pressed, a chime will sound three times, indicating that the last door closed locking feature has been activated.
+Pressing the power door lock switch again will lock the doors immediately.
+Pressing the unlock switch will cancel a previously requested last door closed locking.